Let’s Bust Some Common Nutrition Myths

 Choosing a vegetarian eating plan that is high in fiber and micronutrients and low in calories and saturated fat content is a healthy strategy to build immunity and achieve weight loss.
 But vegetarians — like non-vegetarians — can make unhealthy food choices such as high-fat, high-calorie foods or foods with little or no nutritional value that may contribute to weight gain.
 So, what you consume is as important as what you eliminate from a diet plan to determine the plan’s nutritional value.

-Furthermore, proteins derived from plant-based sources are often considered to be of lower quality as most plant-based foods lack one or more building blocks of protein (amino acids) that are essential for health, making these an incomplete protein source.
+Furthermore, proteins derived from plant-based sources are often considered to be of lower quality.
+This is because most plant-based foods lack one or more building blocks of protein (amino acids) that are essential for health, making these an incomplete protein source.
 Regardless of your food preferences, the key to a balanced diet is to include adequate proportions of healthy sources of macro as well as micronutrients.

 5. All sugars are bad for you